jcrodriguez1989/growersbuddy/Post/medium.md

 0.27 respectively, `indoor_height` and `indoor_width` present 0.31 and
-0.23, and `n_lights` has a value of 0.23, which shows that, as is known, the total product `weight` is influenced by time at each stage, the size of the cultivation area and the lighting.
+0.23, and `n_lights` has a value of 0.23, which shows that, as is known, the total product `weight` is influenced by time at each stage, the size of the cultivation area, and the lighting.

 <div class="figure" style="text-align: center">